• Skip to primary navigation

 Morning rock climbers at Tonsai Beach

-Tonsai Beach has a laid back hippy vibe.
+Tonsai Beach has a laid-back hippy vibe.
 This is the place to come to get away from it all.
 It’s not nearly as popular as Railay Beach, but it’s more affordable if you decide to stay the night or want to get away from the crowds.
 It’s a quiet place to take walks and just relax.

 Head to the beach to watch the rock climbers in the morning or channel your inner Spiderman and try it yourself, then walk over to Railay Beach.
 There’s a path through the jungle or you can easily pass on the beach during low tide.
 From Ao Nang Beach it costs 100 baht one way to Tonsai by longtail boat.